-Provide an executive summary of your proposed community choice school.
+Provide an executive summary of your proposed community choice school not to exceed 3 pages (12-pt font, single spacing, standard margins).
 In your summary, please be sure to include the following information:

-- School Name: Proposed name of school; - School Mission: Vision and mission of the school; - Target Population: Student population and community to be served; - Padagogy: Key design elements and approach to instruction and assessment; - Location: Location of the school; - Grades Served: Grades to be served each year for the full term of the charter contract.
-Please complete and submit the projected enrollment chart found in Appendix B; - Planned Enrollment: Minimum, planned, and maximum enrollment each year for the term of the charter contract; and - Community Support: Evidence of need and community support for the proposed school.
+- School Name: Proposed name of school; - School Mission: Vision and mission of the school; - Target Population: Student population and community to be served; - Community Support: Evidence of need and community support for the proposed school. - Padagogy: Key design elements and approach to instruction and assessment; - Location: Location of the school; - Grades Served: Grades to be served each year for the full term of the charter contract.
+Please complete and submit the projected enrollment chart found in Appendix B; - Planned Enrollment: Minimum, planned, and maximum enrollment each year for the term of the charter contract; and